 Although English is a compulsory subject at CKY, there are differences in the courses offered, depending on each pupil's competency in English.
-Students will be entered into either Cambridge First Language English IGCSE (Syllabus code 0500) or Cambridge English As A Second Language IGCSE (0510), based on their progress in the subject throughout years 6-8.
-Those students who are confident in their use of the English language will be entered for First Language and may also be offered the option to enter for English Literature IGCSE (see page 11).
-All other pupils will be entered for the Second Language exam.
-Both First and Second Language students will also complete a Speaking and Listening component, which is separately endorsed.
+All students will be entered into Cambridge First Language English IGCSE (syllabus code 0500) and those students who show exceptional data in Y8 will be offered the option to enter English Literature IGCSE (see page 10).